High-order Regularity Theory for High-contrast Elliptic Homogenization: Caccioppoli inequality in high contrast

 Before proceeding to the final chapter of this article, where we consider the higher-order regularity theory, let us still point out a few complementary remarks regarding the non-iterative Caccioppoli inequality.
 First of all, it is a reasonable question whether the bound in the assumption of (\ref{prop21assumption}) is sensible at all and how restrictive this requirement is exactly.
 The answer to this question can be found in \cite[Corollary 4.3]{AK.HC} and it turns out to be a very natural and non-rigid assumption given the underlying presumption (P2).
 As we already noticed in Proposition \ref{p.Psimplyrenormellipt}, this bound is a direct implication of (P2).
 The result of Proposition \ref{prop21} implies, in turn, the application shown in Proposition \ref{introCI}, since it always holds that $\diamondsuit_{m-1}\subset r\diamondsuit_m$.

-Secondly, when comparing the statement of Proposition \ref{prop21} to its iterative counterpart in Lemma \ref{lem21}, it is apparent that the estimation of (\ref{prop21claim}) is a more convenient and powerful result than the one in (\ref{lem21result1}).
+Secondly, when comparing the statement of Proposition \ref{prop21} to its iterative counterpart in Lemma \ref{lem21}, it is apparent that the estimate of (\ref{prop21claim}) is a more convenient and powerful result than the one in (\ref{lem21result1}).
 This is simply due to the fact that Proposition \ref{prop21} does not contain the (adapted) energy norm on the right-hand side (as all Caccioppoli inequalities should ideally not), whereas Lemma \ref{lem21} does.
-Consequently, when applying the results of Lemma \ref{lem21}, one needs to iterate these estimates endlessly across greater and greater scales to achieve any sensible quantitative bounds.
+Consequently, when applying the result of Lemma \ref{lem21}, one needs to iterate these estimates endlessly across greater and greater scales to achieve any sensible quantitative bounds.
 In contrast to this, we do not need to do any of that with Proposition \ref{prop21}, which provides a direct estimate for the $L^2$ norm of $u$.
 It is needless to say that this result will help us a lot within this paper to build the high-order regularity theory, and also, most certainly, in the future as well.

-It should also be pointed out that a coarse-grained version similar to Proposition \ref{prop21} has already been formulated and proved in \cite[Proposition 5.24]{ak} for the uniformly elliptic regime of which \cite[Proposition 2.5]{AK.HC} is generalized.
+It should also be pointed out that a coarse-grained version similar to Proposition \ref{prop21} has already been formulated and proved in \cite[Proposition 5.24]{ak} for the uniformly elliptic regime of which \cite[Proposition 2.5]{AK.HC} is generalized to the high-contrast setting.
 However, as is customary for the uniformly elliptic homogenization theory, the ellipticity ratio is present on its right-hand side there.
-For the high-contrast framework, we must be much more careful, since these ratios can be arbitrarily large, also.
+For the high-contrast framework, we must be much more careful, since these ratios can be arbitrarily large.
 Otherwise, these propositions share much in common, at least on the qualitative side.
-A drawback of this particular high-contrast version of the Caccioppoli inequality is the increased randomness caused by the presence of the random minimal scale $\mathcal{X}$, but we can usually live with this trade-off.
+One drawback of this particular high-contrast version of the Caccioppoli inequality is the increased randomness caused by the presence of the random minimal scale $\mathcal{X}$ as the statement of \cite[Proposition 2.5]{AK.HC} does not depend on it, but we can usually live with this trade-off.